 Dr. Stipkala lectures frequently on U.S. intellectual property topics around the world, and has served on trade missions to Israel and Europe.
 He has served as an Adjunct Professor at the University of Denver’s Sturm College of Law.

 Dr. Stipkala has been admitted to the South Carolina Bar, the District of Columbia Bar, the Virginia Bar, the U.S. District Court for the District of South Carolina, the U.S. District Court for the District of Columbia, the U.S. District Court for the Eastern District of Virginia, the U.S. Court of Appeals for the Fourth Circuit, and the U.S. Court of Appeals for the Federal Circuit, and he is registered to practice before the United States Patent and Trademark Office.

 Dr. Stipkala attended Juniata College and Leeds University, England, where he graduated cum laude, earning his B.S. in Chemistry.
 He went on to earn his M.A. and Ph.D., both in Chemistry, from The Johns Hopkins University.
 Dr. Stipkala went on to attend The George Washington University Law School, where he graduated with High Honors.

 William La Salle III

-Will graduated from law school with honors.
-He holds a Bachelor of Science in Applied Science and Technology from the Thomas Edison University in Trenton, New Jersey.
-He previously worked as an operations engineer at an electrical distribution facility, maintaining steam and gas-fired turbines.
+Will has a Bachelor of Science in Applied Science and Technology from the Thomas Edison State University in Trenton, New Jersey.
+He has worked as an operations engineer at an electrical distribution facility maintaining steam and gas-fired turbines.
 He has also worked as a nuclear propulsion plant supervisor aboard two naval nuclear aircraft carriers in Norfolk, Virginia, and as an engineer and shipbuilder decommissioning the nuclear propulsion plant aboard ex-USS Enterprise.

 17171 Park Row